-- The tenancy will continue on a month to month or another fixed term basis.
+- The tenancy will continue on a month-to-month or another fixed-term basis.
 Your landlord cannot force you to sign another fixed term.
 If you want to vacate after your lease is up, one month’s notice must be provided to the landlord.

 - The tenancy agreement does not say what will happen at the end of a fixed term.
-In this case, according to section 44(3) of the RTA, if your tenancy agreement is silent on the matter, it will automatically continue on a month-to-month basis, unless you and your landlord mutually agree to renew on a fixed term basis (like #2).
+In this case, according to section 44(3) of the RTA, if your tenancy agreement is silent on the matter, it will automatically continue on a month-to-month basis, unless you and your landlord mutually agree to renew on a fixed-term basis (like #2).

 What happens when a lease ends?

-What is a Condition Inspection and Report?
+What is a Condition Inspection Report?

 The landlord and tenant must inspect the condition of the rental unit together at the beginning of a tenancy and at the end.
-They should be conducted on the tenant’s move in and move out dates.
+They should be conducted on the tenant’s move-in and move-out dates.